rust-lang/reference/src/attributes/testing.md

 }
 ```

-Note that when the code is compiled with a certain panic strategy it still might do something different if a crate was compiled with a different strategy.
+Note that when the code is compiled with a certain panic strategy it still might do something different if another crate was compiled with a different strategy.
 For instance, if `#[cfg(panic = "unwind")]` is set to `true` and a crate is compiled with`-C panic=abort`.

 [_MetaListNameValueStr_]: ../attributes.md#meta-item-attribute-syntax